giantswarm/operatorkit/docs/troubleshooting.md

 When `informer.Watch()` is called, it might fail with an "unknown error".
-This error is not very descriptive and there is work ongoing towards OperatorKit improving logging here as the original error is [StatusError](https://github.com/kubernetes/apimachinery/blob/master/pkg/api/errors/errors.go#L39) with `ErrStatus.Reason`:
+This error is not very descriptive and there is work ongoing towards OperatorKit improving logging on this as the original error is [StatusError](https://github.com/kubernetes/apimachinery/blob/master/pkg/api/errors/errors.go#L39) with `ErrStatus.Reason`:
 [Forbidden](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L569)
-Root cause here is a missing RBAC rule.
+Root cause here is a missing RBAC authorization rule.
 The operator must have watch permission for the used CRD in order to be able to operate on it.

 ```
 unknown (get clusternetworkconfigs.core.giantswarm.io)